The Ultimate Secret to Doing What Needs to be Done

 Dad Says, “The Hard Thing is the Right Thing”

 Knowing when to take action can be tough.
 My dad always said that when making a decision or in the midst of a problem, “the hard thing is generally the right thing to do.”
 My life experience has born this out more times than I can count.
+Much of the time, the thing we need to do is right in front of us, but we are often too scared to take the leap.

 A few months ago I witnessed an injustice in my direct circle of life.
 I prayed and stewed and prayed and stewed.
 I knew what I had to do.
 But it was so hard.
 I do not like confrontation at all.
 And in most cases once I pray about a situation I find God is changing me, not calling me to change others.
 However, I also believe it’s important to demonstrate successful communication and this was an example of a time I could live what I teach.